 SEO: The Temptation and Peril of Spamdexing

-8 warning signs that your "SEO Expert" is about get your website banned.
+10 warning signs that your "SEO Expert" is about to get your website banned.

 First, full disclosure - I am a recovered spamdexer - one of Google’s principle targets for blacklisting.

 The fact is, spamdexers are growing fewer in number - largely because the algorithms have gotten better at tamping down the loopholes.
 With so many other safe alternatives, there's really no upside to spam.
 Those who continue to spam the net have been forewarned.
-Here's a short list of old spam tricks - from a former expert.
-Worry if you hear your SEO "expert" mention any of these tactics:
+Here's a short list of old spam tricks—from a former expert.
+Worry if you hear your SEO "expert" mention any of these well-known tactics:

-- Link farming - pages that point to "magnet" sites (e.g., Wikipedia).
+- Link farming - another oldie.
+Pages that point to a variety of unrelated sites.

-- Link networking - massive linking between unrelated sites.
+- Link networking - massive linking between unrelated sites using keywords to simulate relevance.

 - Auto-generated keyword pages - keywords focused on one 'targeted' landing page.

-- Duplicated text pages - e.g., for location pages; adding city names to page titles, headlines, and text.
+- Duplicated location pages - e.g., for location pages; adding city names to page titles, headlines, and text.

 - Article "spinning" - one article with dozens of iterations - shocking how many people still think that this works.